marco-bertelli/chronos/README.md

 For example, if we have two jobs named "send-email" queued (both with the same priority), and the first job is queued at 3:00 PM and second job is queued at 3:05 PM with the same `priority` value, then the first job will run first if we start to send "send-email" jobs at 3:10 PM.
 However if the first job has a priority of `5` and the second job has a priority of `10`, then the second will run first (priority takes precedence) at 3:10 PM.

-The default [MongoDB sort object](https://docs.mongodb.com/manual/reference/method/cursor.sort/) is `{ nextRunAt: 1, priority: -1 }` and can be changed through the option `sort` when configuring Agenda.
+The default [MongoDB sort object](https://docs.mongodb.com/manual/reference/method/cursor.sort/) is `{ nextRunAt: 1, priority: -1 }` and can be changed through the option `sort` when configuring Chronos.

 ### What is the difference between `lockLimit` and `maxConcurrency`?

-Agenda will lock jobs 1 by one, setting the `lockedAt` property in mongoDB, and creating an instance of the `Job` class which it caches into the `_lockedJobs` array.
+Chronos will lock jobs 1 by one, setting the `lockedAt` property in mongoDB, and creating an instance of the `Job` class which it caches into the `_lockedJobs` array.
 This defaults to having no limit, but can be managed using lockLimit.
-If all jobs will need to be run before agenda's next interval (set via `agenda.processEvery`), then agenda will attempt to lock all jobs.
+If all jobs will need to be run before scheduler's next interval (set via `scheduler.processEvery`), then scheduler will attempt to lock all jobs.

-Agenda will also pull jobs from `_lockedJobs` and into `_runningJobs`.
+Chronos will also pull jobs from `_lockedJobs` and into `_runningJobs`.
 These jobs are actively being worked on by user code, and this is limited by `maxConcurrency` (defaults to 20).

-If you have multiple instances of agenda processing the same job definition with a fast repeat time you may find they get unevenly loaded.
+If you have multiple instances of scheduler processing the same job definition with a fast repeat time you may find they get unevenly loaded.
 This is because they will compete to lock as many jobs as possible, even if they don't have enough concurrency to process them.
 This can be resolved by tweaking the `maxConcurrency` and `lockLimit` properties.

 ### Sample Project Structure?

-Agenda doesn't have a preferred project structure and leaves it to the user to choose how they would like to use it.
+Chronos doesn't have a preferred project structure and leaves it to the user to choose how they would like to use it.
 That being said, you can check out the [example project structure](#example-project-structure) below.